Importance of the Six Sigma Primary Metric

 Secondary Metric:

-The secondary metric is the thing you do not want to be sacrificed for a primary improvement.
+The secondary metric is the one you do not want to sacrifice for a primary improvement.
 A secondary metric ensures problems are not just “changing forms” or “moving around.”
 The secondary metric keeps us honest and ensures we are not sacrificing too much for our primary metric.
-If your primary metric is a cost or speed metric, then your secondary metric should probably be some quality measure.
-For example, if you were accountable for saving energy in an office building and your primary metric was energy consumption, then you could shut off all the lights and the HVAC system and save tons of energy . . . except that your secondary metrics are probably comfort and functionality of the work environment, so that will not bode well.
+If your primary metric is cost or speed, your secondary metric should likely be a quality measure.
+For example, if you were accountable for saving energy in an office building and your primary metric was energy consumption, then you could shut off all the lights and the HVAC system and save tons of energy... except that your secondary metrics are probably comfort and functionality of the work environment, so that will not bode well.

 The Six Sigma primary metric is often missing or poorly represented, which spells doom for most Six Sigma projects.
 Certification candidates try to skip past putting together a true measure of the problem, the measure for success.

-It is paramount that Six Sigma candidates take the time to gather historical data about the problem they are trying to solve, and it should be clearly depicted in some form of a time series chart, control chart, or run chart.
-Without a primary metric tracked at the proper frequency, it will be difficult, if not impossible, to demonstrate process improvement, much less stability.
+It is paramount that Six Sigma candidates take the time to gather historical data on the problem they are trying to solve and present it clearly in a time-series chart, control chart, or run chart.
+Without a primary metric tracked at the appropriate frequency, it will be difficult, if not impossible, to demonstrate process improvement, let alone stability.

 The Six Sigma Primary Metric is Critical to Success!